Call for Abstracts

 Fascial Distortion Model

 Interested in presenting an abstract at the Scientific Conference?
+The deadline to submit your abstract is June 27, 2016.
+Abstracts will be presented in 15 minute intervals in the morning of either July 14 or 15, 2016.
 Abstract content for consideration could be on:

 Case reports / case studies: The European FDM Association will start the first EFDMA case report contest.
 Every practitioner can submit a single case study according to certain criteria.
 All submitted case reports will be considered with regard to the criteria in the guidelines.
 If they meet the requirements they will be admitted to the contest.
 The studies will then be evaluated by a jury consisting of FDM instructors and researchers.
 All contestants that meet the criteria will have free access to the 7th FDM World Congress in Cologne, Germany.
 The best case report will be honored at the 7th FDM World Congress.
 The winner will also receive an award of 500 Euros and free access to the Congress.